javoire/dyslexia-friendly/README.md

 ### Publish

+After a PR is merged to master:

+1. Update the version in `src/manifest.json`
-After a PR is merged, create a new git tag and the publish pipeline will be triggered.
+1. Create a new git tag and the publish pipeline will be triggered.

 Roadmap
 -------